biiraj01/Rock-Paper-Scissors/README.md

-This is a rock,paper scissor game i created using html, css and javascript.
+This is a mini project rock,paper scissor game i created using html, css and javascript.